garethjmsaunders/digital-code-style-guide/commit-messages.md

 ### 2.3 Reference(s) (optional)

+<sub>Based on [GitHub Help][githubhelp]</sub>

 The footer of your commit message is where you should reference issues or ticket numbers to which the change pertains.
+GitHub allows you to automatically close GitHub issues in the same repository by referencing them in commit messages.

 The format of each footer line should be specific and understood by all team members.
-For example:
+GitHub recognises a number of [keywords for closing issues](https://help.github.com/articles/closing-issues-via-commit-messages/), i.e. close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved.
+You MUST use `Closes`.

 ```
+Closes #123
-Closes GitHub issue #123, #456
+Closes #456
-Implements #543
+Closes Card #286 (Trello)
 ```

-* MUST be separated from the description (if present) or subject line by a blank line.
+* References MUST be separated from the description (if present) or subject line by a single blank line.
-* Ticket references SHOULD be on their own line.
-Include (in parentheses) the name of the ticketing system if this clarifies things.
+* References MUST be on their own line: one per line.
-* Multiple ticket references SHOULD be separated by a comma and space.
-* If referencing both fixed and related tickets, SHOULD begin with "Fixes" and end each set with a full-stop, e.g. `Fixes #123, #456.
-See #765.`.
+* You MAY include in parentheses the name of the ticketing system if this clarifies things, e.g. `(Trello)`, `(GitHub)`, etc. GitHub issues are regarded as the default, so if all issues are in GitHub then there is no need to include ticketing system references, or you MAY clarify only the issues that are not being tracked in GitHub.
+* Lines MUST NOT end with a full-stop.

 ### 2.4 Commit message examples